yoolk/liquid-documentation/filters/asset-tag-filters/index.markdown

 ---
   layout: nav_basics
+  title: Asset Tag Filters
 ---

 <h2 class="section-title">Asset Tag Filters</h2>
-provides methods for generating HTML that links views to assets such as images, javascripts, stylesheets, and feeds.
+Asset Tag filters provide methods for generating HTML that links views to assets such as images, javascripts, stylesheets, and feeds.
 These methods do not verify the assets exist before linking to them.

 <div class="panel">
   <div class="panel-body">